rahul-goel/fused-ssim/README.md

 As per the original SSIM paper, this implementation uses `11x11` sized convolution kernel.
 The weights for it have been hardcoded and this is another reason for it's speed.
 This implementation currently only supports **2D images** but with **variable number of channels** and **batch size**.

 ## PyTorch Installation Instructions
 - You must have CUDA and PyTorch+CUDA installed in you Python 3.X environment.
-This project has currently been tested with PyTorch `2.3.1+cu118` and CUDA `11.8`.
+This project has currently been tested with PyTorch `2.3.1+cu118` and CUDA `11.8` on Ubuntu 24.04 LTS.
 - Run `pip install git+https://github.com/rahul-goel/fused-ssim/` or clone the repository and run `pip install .` from the root of this project.

 ## Usage